Computation of the Distance-based Bound on Strong Structural Controllability in Networks

-The rest of the paper is organized as follows: Section \ref{sec:Prelim} introduces notations and preliminary concepts used throughout the paper.
-Section \ref{sec:exact_algorithm} provides recursive and dynamic programming based exact algorithms to compute a distance-based lower bound on the dimension of SSC.
-Section \ref{sec:comp_greedy} presents and analyzes a greedy approximation algorithm to compute a lower bound on the dimension of SSC.
-Section \ref{sec:PathCycle} characterizes SSC of path and cycle graphs using distance-to-leader vectors.
-Section~\ref{sec:eval} provides a numerical evaluation of our results, and Section~\ref{sec:conclusion} concludes the paper.
+The rest of the paper is organized as follows: Section~\ref{sec:Prelim} introduces notations and preliminary concepts.
+Section~\ref{sec:exact_algorithm} provides dynamic programming-based exact algorithm to compute a distance-based bound on the dimension of SSCS.
+Section~\ref{sec:comp_greedy} presents and analyzes a greedy approximation algorithm.
+Section~\ref{sec:Application} discusses application of the bound to the leader selection problem.
+Section \ref{sec:PathCycle} discusses cases of path and cycle graphs.
+Section~\ref{sec:eval} provides a numerical evaluation of results, and Section~\ref{sec:conclusion} concludes the paper.